Miss Indiana Teen USA

 The Miss Indiana Teen USA competition is the pageant that selects the representative for the state of Indiana in the Miss Teen USA pageant.
-This pageant is currently produced by CROWN MOXIE, LLC headed by JScot Reid.
-It was formerly produced by MOXIE Media Productions and Sanders & Associates based in Buckhannon, West Virginia before MOXIE Media Productions.
+This pageant is currently produced by Empower2 Productions.
+It was formerly produced by Sanders & Associates based in Buckhannon, West Virginia.

 Indiana had a slow start at Miss Teen USA, and did not place until 1991.
 That placement became the first of a four-year streak, which included three semi-finalist and one 1st runner-up placings.

 Nine Indiana teens have gone on to win the Miss Indiana USA crown, more than most other states.
 The most successful of these, Kelly Lloyd, who achieved Indiana's highest ever Miss Teen USA placement, also went on to earn one of Indiana's highest placements in 2002.
 Even more notable, Lloyd was a Triple Crown winner.

-The current titleholder is Kaelin Broad of Carmel, who was crowned on April 5, 2025, in Indianapolis.
-She represented Indiana at Miss Teen USA 2025.
+The current titleholder is Kiersten Alvarado of Indianapolis, who was crowned on June 28, 2026, at Noblesville High School in Noblesville.
+She will represent Indiana at Miss Teen USA 2026.